England vs Wales, World Cup 2022: When is it, where is it and how to watch on TV

 The sides met in the group stages of Euro 2016, a match which England went on to win 2-1, requiring a 91st-minute winner from Daniel Sturridge.
 Gareth Bale got Wales's goal.

-Harry Kane and Kyle Walker are likely to be the only players who started that match six years ago who have a shout at starting in Qatar.
+Harry Kane, Kyle Walker and Eric Dier are likely to be the only England players who started that match six years ago who have a shout at starting in Qatar.

 When is the match?

-The match between England and Wales takes place at 7pm UK time on Tuesday, November 29.
-(This will be 10pm in Qatar and 2pm EST).
+The match between England and Wales takes place at 7pm UK time on Tuesday, November 29 (10pm in Qatar and 2pm EST).

 Where will it take place?